 1. Candidate Consent Built In

-Evidenced requires candidates (and interviewers) to consent to recording and processing, with clear controls and documentation - making it easier to satisfy GDPR’s lawful basis and transparency requirements.
+Evidenced requires candidates (and interviewers) to consent to recording and processing, with clear controls and documentation - making it easier to satisfy GDPR's lawful basis and transparency requirements.
+The platform also supports opt-out mechanisms for organisations relying on legitimate interests.

 2. Configurable Retention Policies